-The answer is the example of Mrs Smith who was adamant that she wanted a simple Will that left the whole of her estate equally to her three adult children, James, Alison and Beth.
+The answer is the example of Mrs Smith who was adamant that she wanted a simple Will that left the whole of her estate equally to her three adult children James, Alison and Beth.
 After her death the results were not what Mrs Smith would have wanted.

 James owned his own company and ran the risk of being sued personally through his line of work.
 If his inheritance was in a Testamentary Trust the assets may have been protected from claims if he was ever sued.

 A2.
 Alison and her husband are divorced.
 During her marriage Alison had nothing to do with her husband’s business but she had signed a personal guarantee to the bank.
 The divorce did not discharge her from the bank guarantee, and she did not get advice from a family lawyer at the time of the divorce.
 Alison was relying on her inheritance from her mother to raise her two minor children.
 Alison’s former husband’s business was in financial difficulty and her ex-husband’s creditors received the whole of Alison’s share in her mother’s estate.
 None of the estate benefited Alison or her children.
-It could have been protected by a Testamentary Trust.

 A3.
 Beth is unemployed and a compulsive gambler.
 A Protective Trust would have ensured that Beth’s inheritance would benefit her rather than being lost to the casino and poker machines.

-Is it more expensive to make my will using a solicitor, when compared with using a trustee company?
+Is it more expensive to make my Will using a solicitor, when compared with using a Trustee Company?

 No, in fact the opposite is the case.
 A Trustee Company will prepare your Will for no charge or a minimal charge if you appoint it to be your Executor.
 After you die, the Trustee Company charges commission on the gross value of your estate (not the net value).
-For example if you own a house valued at $400,000 with a mortgage of $300,000 the commission charged by the Trustee Company is on the value of $400,000 and can be as much as 8% of the gross value.
+For example, if you own a house valued at $400,000 with a mortgage of $300,000 the commission charged by the Trustee Company is on the value of $400,000 and can be as much as 8% of the gross value.